Personal cloud with Raspberry Pi and NextCloud on Docker

 watch df -H

-Login NextCloud and Last Settings
+Login to NextCloud and Last Settings

 Once the initialization has been completed, open with your browser the address http://<<YOUR_RPI_IP_ADDRESS>>:8080.
 You will see the following homepage (in your language, depending on your browser settings):